Ready to help

 TRANSFORMING for the digital age is indispesable to effective competition.
 We focus on the implications and applications for competitive strategy and business models.

 AI IS REINVENTING business.
 Our services focus on AI's impacts on strategy, business models, operations and human capital.

 Decision - Making

 Data and information are increasingly driving decisions and encroaching on once exclusively human domains.
 We help you exploit decision-support technologies without sacrificing your human capital.

 Innovative technologies are commonly praised and blamed for causing competitive disruptions.
 They are not alone as drivers of change, however.
 Geopolitical events can similarly trigger disruptions in the global economy.
 Disruptors include changes in trade policies, national, regional and global political instability, and military conflicts.
 Companies operating and trading in the larger global economy are susceptible to geopolitical disruptions.
-While we focus on technology, our analysis take into account other disruptive forces, including geopolitical events, high-stake decisions, and decision-makers.
+While we focus on technology, our research and analysis consider broader disruptive forces, including geopolitical events, high-stake decisions, and decision-makers.